Untangle Your Web Of “What Ifs”

 Post-Traumatic Stress Disorder (PTSD): Anxiety occurring after one has seen or experienced a traumatic event.

-Paranoia: A psychotic state in which an individual cannot distinguish between the imagined and the actual.
+Paranoia: A delusional state in which an individual cannot distinguish between the imagined and the actual.

 Excerpted from Worry: Hope and Help for a Common Condition (Ballantine Books).